Meet the Staff

 Fun fact: Richard's favorite album is "Channel Orange" by Frank Ocean.

 Sarah Guzmán, Residential Education Coordinator, Kaufman Hall Floors 9-14

 The Residential Education Coordinator (REC) is responsible for providing leadership and supervision for a residence hall community.
 Reporting to the Associate Director of Residential Life, RECs oversee the daily operation of a residence hall and serve as an active and visible Residential Life staff member.
 RECs lead educational and community-building initiatives within a residence hall through supervision of staff, building relationships with and assisting residents, enacting community standards procedures, and serving on an on-call duty rotation.
 RECs are also instrumental in contributing to the success of Residential Life and the FIT Division of Student Success through department-wide and campus activities including move in/out, student leadership retreats, summer housing, departmental committees, assessment, and more.

-Destini Young, Coordinator of Community Standards & Student Support
+Destini Young, Assistant Director of Community Standards & Student Support

 Destini Young (she/her) is the Coordinator of Community Standards, responsible for managing the daily operations associated with the residential student conduct process.
 These tasks include providing referrals for critical incident follow-up to students who need additional support, overseeing the procedures associated will major crisis response, and provides insight to policy changes or updates on all levels (FIT, SUNY, State, Local Laws).

 While attending SUNY Purchase and earning a degree in Psychology, Destini found her passion for higher education after being a student leader herself.
 Helping to support student growth and development brings her great joy!
 Destini previously worked at Clarkson University and transitioned from Stony Brook University in 2021.